 Interests in LAM alternative asset management funds represent (i) general partnership ("GP") interests owned by Lazard in LAM-managed hedge funds and (ii) GP interests consolidated by the Company pertaining to minority interests in LAM alternative asset management funds.
-Such minority interests, which represent GP interests held directly by certain of our LAM managing directors or employees of the Company, are deemed to be controlled by, and therefore consolidated by, the Company in accordance with U.S. GAAP.
-Since the Company has no economic interest in such investments, the fair value is included in "minority interest" on the consolidated statements of financial condition (see Note 7 of Notes to Consolidated Financial Statements).
-The fair value of interests in LAM-managed alternative asset management funds reflects the pro rata value of the ownership of the underlying securities in the funds, the fair market value of which is determined through quoted market values of the underlying securities as provided by external pricing sources.
+Such minority interests, which represent GP interests held directly by certain of our LAM managing directors or employees of the Company, are deemed to be center sectors.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)